sueddeutsche/editron/docs/howto-write-plugin.md

 ## Adding Selection Behaviour

-Next, we add our selection behaviour.
-We track an active element, manage a selected class and call our user hooks _onSelect_ and _onDeselect_.
+Next, we add our selection logic.
+We track an active element, manage a css-class `selected` and call our user hooks _onSelect_ and _onDeselect_.

 ```ts